rtrigoso/tmt/README.md

 Options:
 	-m	Work length in minutes.
 Defaults to 25 minutes.
 	-r	Rest length in minutes.
 Defaults to 5 minutes.
 	-n	Number of sets to run for.
-Defaults to 1.
+Defaults to 5.
-	-x	Quoted command to run after the last set is done, instead of an end message
+	-x	Quoted command to run before each break timer starts executing.
 ```